smf-steve/assignment-grading/process.md

    - Create a Github Organization for a GitHub Classroom: ${GITHUB_ORG}
    - Enroll in Github Classroom
    - Create a Github Classroom and identify it's URL: ${CLASSROOM_URL}
-   - Upload a class roster, which students will use to link to their github accounts.
+   - Upload a class roster, which students will use to link to their GitHub accounts.

 ## Installation Process for a Single Class (${CLASSROOM_DIR})
 This software package and it's define file structure has been designed to support a single class.
 As such, you need to download this package once for each class.